 These cruise boats run all day, taking in the view down the river to the weir below the Holy Trinity Church.
 Then they turn and head up river.
 Set back from the river in green and shady areas you will see some beatiful houses.

 The cruises are a great way to just chill out.
 The entire cruise is about 40 minutes.

 On the cruise it’s also a lot of fun watching the various couples and families in different types of small boats, trying to make their way up and down river.
 And mind for the swans and Canada geese.
 How they miss being run over is a mystery.

-And, of course, don’t forget the drinks.
-A number of bars and stands around the grounds sell soft and alcoholic drinks.
+And, of course, don’t forget the drinks as there are many of bars and stands around the grounds sell soft and alcoholic drinks.
 Our preference was the gin mixes supplied by a local publican.

 Relax and Listen to the Music

 We skipped the 10:00 p.m. fireworks and headed home.
-Not without sampling one of the excellent burgers from One Elm’s pop-up burger stand, offering “28 day dry cured beef burgers”.
+Not without sampling one of the excellent burgers from One Elm’s pop-up burger stand, offering "28 day dry cured beef burgers".
 They were as good as that sounds.
-As we arrived home I noticed that it was just 12 hours since we arrived at the festival.
 A great day out.
 Now what date is the 2018 river festival?

 Update: Next year’s river festival is 30th June to 1st July 2018.
 See you there!

 Hope you liked my photos.
 My trusty Panasonic Lumix TZ100 delivered all except the band zoom shot..